-- Areas cannabis products may be sold; and - Any storage room, lobby, hallway or other service areas used by the retailer in support of the areas where cannabis products may be sold.
+- · Areas cannabis products may be sold - Any storage room, lobby, hallway or other service areas used by the retailer in support of the areas where cannabis products may be sold

-Licensed Producer - A business licensed by the Canadian Federal Government to produce cannabis products.
-Within the context of this document, the term refers specifically to those licensed to produce recreational cannabis products.
+Licensed producer - A business licensed by the Canadian Federal Government to produce cannabis products.
+Within the context of this document, the term refers specifically to those licensed to produce non-medical cannabis products.

 Online retail - Cannabis products sold through an internet-based store directly to consumers.
-In the case of this document, online retail refers to AGLC's direct-to-consumer e-commerce experience on albertacannabis.org.
+In the case of this document, online retail refers to AGLC's direct-to-consumer ecommerce experience on AlbertaCannabis.org.